photoprism/photoprism-docs/docs/getting-started/config-files/index.md

 # `options.yml`

-If you are unable to configure your instance using [environment variables or command flags](../config-options.md), for example because it was installed through an app store, you can alternatively set config values using an `options.yml` file in the *config path*.
+As an alternative to [configuring your instance with environment variables](../config-options.md), it may be more convenient to use an `options.yml` file located in your *config path*, for example if PhotoPrism was installed through an [app store](../nas/asustor.md) or with the [installation packages we provide](https://dl.photoprism.app/pkg/linux/README.html).

 You can specify a custom *config path* by adding the `ConfigPath` option to a ↪ [`defaults.yml`](defaults.md) file in the `/etc/photoprism` directory (requires root privileges).
 It is also possible to use the command flag `--config-path` or the environment variable `PHOTOPRISM_CONFIG_PATH` for this.
 By default, it is a subdirectory of the [*storage path*](../docker-compose.md#photoprismstorage).